 There's nothing wrong with visiting a pop-up preparer like H&R Block if your return isn't all that complicated, says Cathy Derus, CPA and founder of Brightwater Accounting in Illinois.

-"It's when you start generating other income — perhaps you launch a business or own rental property — [or experience a big financial change] when it makes sense to ask for a little extra help," she said.
+"It's when you start generating other income — perhaps you launch a business or own rental property — [or experience a big financial change] when it makes sense to ask for a little extra help," she says.

-When It's A Good Idea to Hire a Tax Pro
+When It's a Good Idea to Hire a Tax Pro

 When you move to a new state.
 There's a good chance you'll have to file two state returns for the year you move.
-And each state is a little bit different in terms of state tax owed — zero in some states, a flat amount in others, and graded by income bracket in most.
+And each state is a little different in terms of state tax owed — zero in some states, a flat amount in others, and graded by income bracket in most.

 When you become a landlord.
-"When you own investment property, you become a small business owner," says Tai Stewart, accountant and owner of Saidia Financial Solutions in Houston.
+"When you own investment property, you become a small business owner," says Stewart.
 That means new records to keep and a new tax form, Schedule E, to complete.

 When you buy a vacation property.
 Especially if you rent it.
 And especially if it's in a different state.